aeternity/tool-paperwallets/README.md

 This tutorial will walk you through the steps of creating your own æternity paper wallet(s), including generation of accounts, broadcasting multiple transactions at once and generating QR codes.

 ## Wait... what is a paper wallet?
 Paper wallets are useful tools for securing and sending AE tokens.
 A paper wallet is simply a pair of QR codes (a public and a private key) printed on a piece of paper that users can use to store and send AE tokens.
 It is possible to use a paper wallet to quickly claim a reward in AE tokens by simply scanning a QR code.
-As such, AE paper wallets can be used for various promotional campaigns, bounties, event-related usecases, or for simply storing your AE in secure, off-line environemnt.
+As such, AE paper wallets can be used for various promotional campaigns, bounties, event-related use cases, or for simply storing your AE in secure, off-line environment.

 ## Prerequisites
 - Docker